Do Dogs Like Being Hugged?

 Questions

-With National Hug a Dog Day coming on April 10th, it poses the question, do dogs like hugs?
-It’s such a natural thing for humans and we hug for so many different reasons.
+Did you know National Hug a Dog Day is on April 10th?
+It certainly poses the question, do dogs like hugs?
+It’s such a natural thing for humans to do, and we hug for so many different reasons!
 We might give hugs to congratulate, to greet or say goodbye to someone, to offer sympathy or condolences or even just to comfort them and show affection.

 Hugs are pretty much a universal gesture among people, but you’ve never seen two dogs greeting each other by exchanging a big old hug.
-There’s a lot of discourse out there as to whether dogs actually like to be hugged.
+There’s a lot of discourse out there as to whether dogs actually like to be hugged (or even, do some dogs like hugs?).
+Like most things, some may like them and some may not!

 There are countless videos online of dogs being climbed on and squeezed by children that are often met with criticism, but do dogs like being hugged in any context?
-We’ve gathered some information to help you decide if your dog enjoys a cuddle.
+We’ve gathered some information to help you answer the question, do dogs like to be hugged?

-While we love hugs, not all dogs do and as an owner, you should be mindful of what they do and don’t enjoy.
+As a parent, you should be mindful of what your dog does and does not enjoy, and that includes if you start to wonder, do dogs like it when you hug them?
 That isn’t to say you can’t ever give your pooch affection, but if your pup becomes stiff and uncomfortable from a hug then they aren’t benefitting from it as you might be.

 That isn’t to say that every dog absolutely despises hugs, it just means that every dog is an individual and some may enjoy them, some might tolerate them, and some might flee the room at the sight of an incoming squeeze.